 The vehicle may keep running until you turn off the engine.
-If you jump-start the battery, the engine should be able to run until it is turned off again since the alternator is supplying everything with power but the battery will keep on dying and will need a boost everytime you turn off the engine.
+If you jump-start the battery, the engine should be able to run until it is turned off again.
+The reason for this is the alternator is supplying everything with power but the battery will keep on dying and will need a boost every time you turn off the engine.

 Parasitic current drain